Jahfry/Miscellaneous/TrueNAS_Scale_driverctl.md

 ## This is where I paused to consider my life choices

-* At this stage, my VM can boot if it has the GPU attached as long as it also has a VNC output.
+* my VM can boot if it has the GPU attached as long as it also has a VNC output.
 * Device Manager shows code 31 on the GPU until the nvidia driver is installed
 * After installing the nvidia driver on the VM the code 31 goes away and code 43 doesn't appear
 * Removing the VNC adapter and starting the VM results in never getting the system to boot